 Mathematical Modeling / CAD / Architecture and System Design

-I'm responsible for the development of the fluidic system.
-I develop mathematical models and use them to develop system architectures to hit performance targets.
-I work with suppliers to find pumps, valves, and sensors for those architectures and design components in SolidWorks to connect them together and manage flow control.
+I was responsible for the development of the fluidic system.
+I developed mathematical models and used them to develop system architectures to hit performance targets.
+I worked with suppliers to find pumps, valves, and sensors for those architectures and design components in SolidWorks to connect them together and manage flow control.

 Test Design / Test Systems / Analysis

-As part of my role I run characterization and analysis of system fluidics, and construct test systems running LabView to run tests I develop.
-I analyze the resulting data using Python in Jupyter notebooks.
+As part of my role I ran characterization and analysis of system fluidics, and construct test systems running LabView to run tests I developed.
+I analyzed the resulting data using Python in Jupyter notebooks.

 Design Transfer / Manufacturing Verification

 I have developed drawings and written manufacturing instructions for dozens of components and assemblies to enable transfer to manufacturing, and built a pump characterization tool to verify performance on the manufacturing line.